Dakshita-Minocha/BookTool/README.txt

    - Go to a repository of your choice (must contain .git folder).
    - Enter the commitID which was last translated.
    - Click on 'Load Content'.
+   - Click on 'Export' to save Changes.txt file in corresponding html folder.
+   - Click on file name in File tree on the left to view full file.

 Shortcuts:
    Press [Ctrl+G] to go to a specific line in document after content has loaded.